motorro/firebase-ai-chat/README.md

 - A sample Gemini assistant creation script
 - A sample OpenAI assistant creation script
 - A sample mobile application

+## Thomas And Friends project
+As a part of the 2024 Google AI application contest we built a project that is an experimental travel agency concierge using Agentic Flow.
+Check the sources [here](https://github.com/motorro/ThomasAndFriends).
+The project uses almost all the features of this engine in a real world application.

 ## Components
 Let's take a closer look at the implementation...